 •• The patriarch Abraham gives us another great example of what I call long-haul faith and obedience (Genesis 15, 17).
 When childless Abraham was 75 years old, God promised him a child, who was born 25 years later!
 Abraham did not stagger through unbelief, but was strong in faith (Romans 4:20).
 He kept walking with God and believing Him until the promise came to pass and Isaac, the ancestor of Israel, was born.

-Summary: Five Keys to Victorious Faith
+Summary: Five Keys to Faith That'll Give You Victory

 • Faith leads to understanding, not vice versa.